 Attribute Description

 CONTAINER Can navigate into this item.

 PLAYABLE Can play this item.

 QUEUEABLE Can add this item to the play queue.

+FAVOURITE Item has been added as a favourite

+FAVOURITEABLE URITEABLE Item can be added as a favourite

 PLAYLIST Item is a playlist and can be renamed and deleted.